Hormone replacement therapy (HRT)

 Oestrogen-only HRT

 This form of HRT contains just the hormone oestrogen.
 It helps to relieve symptoms of the menopause and strengthens your bones.
-Low levels of oestrogen at the menopause can weaken your bones and make you more likely to break one if you fall.
+Low levels of oestrogen at the menopause can weaken your bones and make you more likely to break a bone if you fall.

 Your GP may offer you oestrogen-only HRT if you’ve had a hysterectomy (an operation to remove your womb).
 Brand names of oestrogen-only HRT include: